-- Deal 2030 consultation 'The Big Listening Project" consultation helped inform budget decisions as well as the strategy for how the council and public sector partners will work in the future. - Committee report template includes consideration of Alternative Options - Investment in transformation programs to make services more effective/efficient and ensure change is sustainable. - Social Value Policy which aims to provide a wider benefit to the community from each £1 spent on the delivery of services.
+- Corporate Strategy consultation helped inform budget decisions as well as the strategy for how the council and public sector partners will work in the future. - Committee report template includes consideration of Alternative Options - Investment in transformation programs to make services more effective/efficient and ensure change is sustainable. - Social Value Policy which aims to provide a wider benefit to the community from each £1 spent on the delivery of services.
 Social Value Policy - Performances reports to scrutiny committees